Lock (firearm): Firelock

 The next advance in firearm design was the snaplock, which used flint striking steel to generate the spark.
 The flint is held in a rotating, spring-loaded arm called the cock.
 This is held cocked by a latch and released by a lever or trigger.
 The steel is curved and hinged.
-This accommodates the arc of the flint, maintaining contact with the steel.
+This accommodates the flint's arc, maintaining contact with the steel.
 The spark produced is directed downward into the flash pan.
 The snaphance incorporates a mechanism to slide the pan cover forward at the moment of firing.
-The doglock incorporates a second latch (or dog) as a safety mechanism that engages the cock in a halfway or half-cock position.
+The doglock incorporates a second latch (or dog) as a safety mechanism that engages the cock in a halfway position, or half-cock.
 The dog is independent of the trigger.
-The dog is only released when the lock is bought to the full-cock position.
+The dog is only released when the lock is brought to the full-cock position.
 The miquelet lock is the penultimate of the flint-sparking locks.
-It has an L-shaped frizzen, the base of which, covers the flash pan and is hinged forward of the pan.
-The flint strikes against the upright of the "L" and flips the frizzen forward to reveal the pan to the sparks created.
+It has an L-shaped frizzen, the base of which covers the flash pan and is hinged forward of the pan.
+The flint strikes against the upright of the "L" and flips the frizzen forward, revealing the pan to the sparks created.
 The miquelet lock also has a half-cock mechanism similar in function but differing in operation from the doglock.

 The flintlock is also referred to as the true flintlock to distinguish it from other flint-sparking mechanisms.
 It is also known as the French lock.
 It uses a frizzen similar to the miquelet lock and has a half-cock position.
 The distinction between the two locks is that the flintlock uses a single vertical sear to latch the cock in both the cocked and half-cocked positions.
 The sear is a lever that pivots in the vertical plane perpendicular to the axis of rotation of the cock and acts much like a pawl engaging the catch points of a ratchet gear.
 The tumbler is similar in function to a ratchet gear.
 It is mounted on the inside of the lock-plate and has two catch-points corresponding to the half-cocked and full-cocked positions.
 The half-cock catch-point is a V-notch into which the sear fits and cannot be levered away by the trigger to disengage the tumbler.

-Firelock firing mechanisms are assembled either side of a mounting plate.
+Firelock firing mechanisms are assembled on either side of a mounting plate.
 The assembly is then mounted to the side of the stock of the firearm.
 The actual trigger may be separately mounted from the lock-plate.
 Side lock refers to lock mechanisms of this general construction.
 It continued to be used in percussion-lock firearms and early firearm designs using metallic cartridges.